postcss/postcss-focus/README.md

 Type: `boolean`.
 Default: `true`.

-Enable if you need to split the new selector into a separate rule.
-Use this if you need to support browsers, which doesn't support `:focus-visible`.
+Disable if you need to append the selector.
+If you don't need to support browsers, which doesn't support `:focus-visible`, you can safely disable this option.

 [official docs]: https://github.com/postcss/postcss#usage